Sečovlje

 Sečovlje ([sɛˈtʃoːu̯ljɛ]; Sicciole) is a settlement in the Municipality of Piran in the Littoral region of Slovenia.

 Name

 The modern Slovene name Sečovlje is an artificial creation dating from after 1945.
 It was coined from the Italian name of the settlement, Sicciole, influenced by the name of the neighbouring village of Seča.
 The origin of the Italian name of the village, Sicciole, is uncertain.

 Overview

 Sečovlje is the last Slovenian settlement before the Slovenia–Croatia border on the highway south from Portorož.
 Its main source of income is tourism at Sečovlje Saltpans Natural Park.
-The section of the Parenzana railway path that runs through Sečovlje is now a recreational path for tourists.
+The section of the Parenzana railway path that ran through Sečovlje is now a recreational path for tourists.
 Nearby is the Portorož Airport, which offers panoramic flights over Slovenian Istria.

 The Sečovlje international border crossing is one of the main crossings from Slovenia into Croatian Istria.

 History

 Archaeological finds and text sources point to a settlement in the area of Sečovlje that dates back to the Roman times, the nearby salt pans in the 12th century.
 Modernisation of the salt pans occurred in the 14th century, and salt production drastically increased in the times of Austria-Hungary, when the mines expanded to an area of 508 hectares and were from the 24 April (St George) to 24 August (St Bartholomew) the source of income for about 500 families.